Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: The Energy-Weighted Flow Matching Framework

 Here, we assume that $t \sim U[0,1]$, $X_1 \sim \mu_{\text{prop}}$, and $X_t \sim p_{t|1}(\cdot|X_1)$.
 The mathematical equivalence $\mathcal{L}_{\text{CFM}}(\theta) = \mathcal{L}_{\text{EWFM}}(\theta; \mu_{\text{prop}})$ ensures that minimization of our importance-weighted objective has the same theoretical minimum as the original CFM loss.
 The derivation is provided in \cref{app:ewfm_derivation}.

 \Cref{fig:ewfm_framework} illustrates the differences between standard CFM and our EWFM approach.
-The EWFM objective can be estimated provided we can sample from $\mu_{\text{prop}}$ and evaluate its density and the energy function.
 A similar reweighting strategy was used by \citet{zhang2025energy} to steer a learned base distribution towards a target proportional to $p_1(x)\exp(-E(x))$ for reinforcement learning applications.

+\paragraph{Remark.} Crucially, this differs from methods that regress to the marginal score/vector field, such as iDEM \citep{akhound2024iterated} or the recently proposed Iterated Energy-based Flow Matching (iEFM) \citep{woo2024iterated}, which require a nested Monte Carlo importance sampling loop to approximate the marginal score/vector field.
+Instead, EWFM applies importance sampling directly to the objective.
+By regressing to the exact conditional vector field, we eliminate the inner estimation loop, reducing the cost to a single energy evaluation per trajectory.